lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/index.rst

 .. _pocketbeagle-2-home:

-PocketBeagle2
+PocketBeagle 2
 ###################

-PocketBeagle2 is an upgraded version of the widely popular PocketBeagle, designed as an ultra-compact, low-cost, and powerful single-board computer (SBC).
-Targeted at developers, students, and hobbyists, PocketBeagle2 retains the simplicity and flexibility of its predecessor while delivering enhanced performance and expanded features to support modern development needs.
-PocketBeagle2 is ideal for creating IoT devices, robotics projects, and educational applications.
+PocketBeagle 2 is an upgraded version of the widely popular PocketBeagle, designed as an ultra-compact, low-cost, and powerful single-board computer (SBC).
+Targeted at developers, students, and hobbyists, PocketBeagle 2 retains the simplicity and flexibility of its predecessor while delivering enhanced performance and expanded features to support modern development needs.
+PocketBeagle 2 is ideal for creating IoT devices, robotics projects, and educational applications.
 Its small form factor and low power consumption make it a versatile platform for embedded development, whether prototyping or deploying at scale.

 .. image:: images/product/pocketbeagle-2-45-front.jpg
    :width: 740px
    :align: center
-   :alt: PocketBeagle2 front at 45° angle
+   :alt: PocketBeagle 2 front at 45° angle

 .. only:: html